Georgia Mesothelioma Lawyer

 In addition to asbestos in industrial equipment, some paper mill employees were exposed to asbestos added to paper products for heat resistance and sturdiness.
 Workers at Georgia-Pacific, Cedar Springs Paper Mill, Great Northern Paper Co., Interstate Paper Corp., and others may be at risk of asbestos-related illnesses.

 Power plants generate a lot of heat to produce energy.
 Companies used asbestos to insulate pipes, gaskets, turbines, generators, and other key equipment from high temperatures.
-Workers at Georgia Power Co., Hatch Power Plant, or Western Electric may have a high risk of developing mesothelioma.
+Plant workers at Georgia Power Co., Hatch Power Plant, or Western Electric may have a high risk of developing mesothelioma.

 Asbestos was widely used in the shipbuilding industry in the construction and maintenance of vessels.
-Workers involved in building, repairing, or deconstructing ships at Savannah Shipyard, Port Brunswick, or other sites may have been exposed to asbestos fibers.
+Shipyard workers involved in building, repairing, or deconstructing ships at Savannah Shipyard, Port Brunswick, or other sites may have been exposed to asbestos fibers.

 The most common method for recovering compensation for a mesothelioma diagnosis in Georgia is filing a mesothelioma lawsuit against the parties responsible for the asbestos exposure.
 Victims can pursue damages to cover medical expenses, lost wages, pain and suffering, and more.